The Spirit

 PROBLEM:

-It is claimed3 that Stephen and Philip were filled with the Holy1 Spirit before they were given miraculous powers by the laying on of hands of the Apostles and that therefore the miraculous powers were intended to fulfil a role separate from and subordinate to the supposed personal and inner non miraculous gift of the Holy Spirit.
+It is claimed* that Stephen and Philip were filled with the Holy1 Spirit before they were given miraculous powers by the laying on of hands of the Apostles and that therefore the miraculous powers were intended to fulfil a role separate from and subordinate to the supposed personal and inner non miraculous gift of the Holy Spirit.

 SOLUTION: